 Slow Trader Fund is up by a total of 8%.
-Here’s individual positions:
+Here are individual positions:

-You may recall from recent posts that I’m spending more time developing day-trading abilities.
-That is: trading from the 5 minute chart.
+You may recall from recent posts that I’m spending more time to develop day-trading abilities.
+That is trading on the 5-minute chart.

 However, development of day trading technique will be of great benefit to the fund.